auditOne/documentation/markdowns/How_to_stake_AKT_with_Keplr.md

 ***

-Staking AKT with Keplr is pretty easy when you follow these few steps:
+Staking AKT on Keplr is pretty easy when you follow these few steps:

 ### **1. Go to the <a name="step1"> [Akash staking page](https://wallet.keplr.app/#/akashnet/stake) </a>**